OndrejValla/z-o-photo-album/README.md

 7. Testing the random image star button
     - Result: Random images are appearing in random order, once the star button is clicked.

+#### Of course I have done lots of little tests and adjustments, try and errors while creating this website.

 #### Testing HTML and CSS
 I used the following validators to check my HTML and CSS code: (https://validator.w3.org/) and (https://jigsaw.w3.org/css-validator/)